How to buy insurance using comparison sites

 Step 4 – Don’t get spammed

-Use a different email address when getting comparison site quotes – that way your inbox won’t fill up with junk mail.
-Just remember if you do take out a policy your insurer will need to email you to confirm cover, policy schedule and wording and send out renewal notices.
+Use a different email address when getting comparison site quotes, so that your inbox won’t fill up with junk mail.
+Remember, if you do take out a policy your insurer will need to email you to confirm cover, policy schedule and send out renewal notices.

 Step 5 – Always check before you buy

 When you’re transferred from the comparison site to the insurer’s site it is essential that you check all the information is correct.